traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

   apis:
   - name: employee-api
   groups:
-  - admin                           # Apply to all users who are part of admin group
+  - admin                           # Apply to all users who are part of the admin group
   limit: 5                          # Number of requests allowed (5 requests)
   period: 30s                       # Over the time period (30s)
   strategy: distributed             # Limit will be enforced across all API Gateway instances.